 In the absence of such a rare honor, however, applicants can still demonstrate their extraordinary abilities, supported by extensive documentation, by meeting any three of the following 10 criteria:

 In addition to fulfilling the above criteria, applicants must prove that they will continue to pursue work in the U.S. in the field in which they have demonstrated extraordinary abilities.
 To this end, they strive to show that their work is of substantial and prospective benefit to U.S. national interests.

 Procedurally, an EB-1A application is filed with Form I-140, Petition for Alien Worker.
 Because there is no job offer or employer sponsorship required, aliens may petition for this visa themselves, taking the pains to ensure that their applications include supporting documentation meeting the fundamental criteria above.
 Because aliens can self-petition, EB-1As provide aliens one of the fastest channels to obtaining a green card.

 Let’s consider a real-world example of an EB-1A petition to illustrate the above.

-Dr. Lee received her Ph.D. in civil engineering from the University of the Witwatersrand, a prestigious university in South Africa.
-Her research centers on composite materials, an area of civil engineering that can prospectively benefit the U.S. economy, U.S. citizens and the U.S. military.
+Dr. Samantha Easton received her Ph.D. in civil engineering from the University of the Witwatersrand, a prestigious university in South Africa.
+Her research centers on composite materials, an area of civil engineering that can prospectively benefit the U.S. economy, citizens, and military alike.
 Her accomplishments have garnered national recognition, including awards in technical excellence from the South African Institution of Civil Engineering.
-Considered one of the top engineers within her field.
-Dr. Lee frequently participates as a judge of other scholars’ work by reviewing submissions for such journals as the Journal of Composite Materials, and Dr. Easton herself authored more than a dozen articles in academic journals with international circulations.
+Considered one of the top engineers in her field.
+Dr. Easton frequently participates as a judge of other scholars’ work by reviewing submissions for such journals as the Journal of Composite Materials, and Dr. Easton herself authored more than a dozen articles in academic journals with international circulations.

-For more information on EB-1A Visa, please refer to the following links:
+For more information on the EB-1A visa, refer to the following links: